carlonoelle/storyblok-nextjs-starter/README.md

 # Storyblok Nextjs Starter with App Router

-This is a opinionated starter including internationalised routing (i18n), full server component rendering (no live editing), Tailwind and full typesafety for your stories and bloks.
+This is an opinionated starter including internationalised routing (i18n), full server component rendering (no live editing), Tailwind and full typesafety for your stories and bloks.

 Also preinstalled is the nice [Storyblok Rich Text Renderer](https://www.npmjs.com/package/storyblok-rich-text-react-renderer), which will surely come in handy, as well as next-sitemap.